 - It’s cost-effective to the health system and can be disseminated to large populations.

-- information and tips about referring patients to myCompass including a simple conversation guide for talking to patients about myCompass.
+General Brochure for Health Professionals - Provides information and tips about referring patients to myCompass including a simple conversation guide for talking to patients about myCompass.

 Funding for myCompass